Our admissions team will help you with your questions!

 RF Engineering focuses on essential radio system parts and gives the knowledge to design integrated RF and DSP circuits for mobile handsets, base stations, future 5G devices, IoT applications, and smart & energy efficient sensors.

-Students who will be admitted during spring 2018 admission are eligible for Radio Access and Networks (WCE-RAN) or Radio Frequency Engineering (WCE-RF) study option.
+Students are eligible for Radio Access and Networks (WCE-RAN) or Radio Frequency Engineering (WCE-RF) study option.
 Applicant has to propose his/her desired study option based on personal interest and acceptance is based on student's background resulting from his/her Bachelor's or equivalent studies, and on possible interview.

 There are no entrance-exams or pre-determined quotas of study places for WCE-RAN and WCE-RF study options.
 It is important to notice that mandatory courses of one specialization option can be taken as elective courses in other option, if a student wishes to broaden his/her expertise into the area of other study option.